Lanzoor/Lanzoorian-Language/README.md

 ## Known Issues on Laptop Devices

 - On some laptops / PC's, the monospace font is not present, and will display a different font.
-This mostly has things to do with what 'monospace' font you're dealing with.
+This mostly has things to do with what 'monospace' font the website is *trying* to deal with.